- Discussion:

 "...interpreters, like C. E. B. Cranfield (“‘The Works of the Law’ in the Epistle to the Romans,” JSNT 43 [1991]: 89–101) reject this narrow interpretation for a number of reasons, among which the most important are: (1) The second half of v.
 20, “for through the law comes the knowledge of sin,” is hard to explain if the phrase “works of the law” is understood in a restricted sense; (2) the plural phrase “works of the law” would have to be understood in a different sense from the singular phrase “the work of the law” in 2:15; (3) similar phrases involving the law in Romans (2:13, 14; 2:25, 26, 27; 7:25; 8:4; and 13:8) which are naturally related to the phrase “works of the law” cannot be taken to refer to circumcision (in fact, in 2:25 circumcision is explicitly contrasted with keeping the law).
 Those interpreters who reject the “narrow” interpretation of “works of the law” understand the phrase to refer to obedience to the Mosaic law in general."

 Norman Geisler and Ron Rhodes, in their book titled When Cultists Ask, p.
-214, notes concerning the Apostle Paul's use of works of the Law:
+214, note concerning the Apostle Paul's use of works of the Law:

 "To limit all of Paul's condemnations of "works" to only works of the law of Moses is like limiting God's condemnation of homosexuality in the Old Testament (cf. Lev.
 18, 20) to Jews since these passages occur only in the Mosaic law which was written to Jews.
 And, to grant that a moral law (e.g., natural law) exists outside the law of Moses is to grant the Protestant point that "works" here are not just limited to works of the Mosaic law.
 The truth is that the condemnations are more broadly applicable than the immediate context in which they arose.
 The same is true of Paul's condemnation of meritorious "works" as a means of salvation.
 To limit Paul's condemnation to works of self-righteousness as opposed to meritorious works is reading into the text a distinction that is not there."

-There are other passages in Pauline literature that outwardly deny "works" as being the basis of justification, rather than apart from the "works of the Law" (Ephesians 2:8-10; 2 Timothy 1:9-10; Titus 3:5-7).
-The context of those verses is not about Jewish Law.
-Rather, they speak of our calling to holiness, God's mercy, and genuine conversion of heart.
-Thus, we further reason to believe that the terms "works" and "works of the Law" are synonymous.
+There are other texts in Pauline literature that outwardly deny "works" as being the basis of justification, not merely "works of the Law" (Ephesians 2:8-10; 2 Timothy 1:9-10; Titus 3:5-7).
+The context of those verses is not about Jewish Law, but speak of our calling to holiness, God's mercy, and genuine conversion of heart.
 If, for example, the "works" spoken of in Ephesians 2:8-9 are a reference to the works of the Mosaic Law, then why not interpret Ephesians 2:10 in the same fashion (i.e. created in Christ Jesus for good works of the Mosaic Law)?
+Thus, further reason exists to believe that the terms "works" and "works of the Law" are synonymous in Paul's mind.

 William D. Barrick, in his essay titled The New Perspective and "Works of the Law" (Gal.
 2:16 and Rom.
 3:20), p.
 278-279, writes: